Intrauterine Device Placement and Removal

 • Anesthesia with appropriate materials if planning to perform a paracervical block

-The equipment needed to perform IUD removal includes gloves, speculum, sterile forceps, and a cytobrush.[5]
+The equipment required to remove the IUD includes gloves, a speculum, sterile ring forceps, and a cytobrush.[5]

 Personnel

-For a successful IUD placement and/or removal, the healthcare professional performing the procedure must be trained in using the specific inserters and comfortable with the various procedures.
-The manufacturing companies of the various IUDs provide training for providers and have extensive resources available through their respective websites.
-It would also be beneficial to have at least one other individual present to help with handing the materials needed.
-There is a risk of displacement and possible uterine perforation if a less experienced provider places the device.[15]
+For a successful IUD placement or removal, the healthcare professional must be proficient in using the specific IUD inserters and comfortable with the indicated procedure.
+The manufacturers of the various IUDs provide training for clinicians and have extensive resources available through their respective websites.
+If an inexperienced healthcare professional places the device, there is a risk of displacement and possible uterine perforation.[7]
+Having at least 1 other medical team member present is optimal to help handle the necessary materials.

 Preparation

-The first step in setting a patient up for success with an IUD is to provide counseling about the various forms of contraception available.
-Patients should be counseled that all forms of long-acting reversible contraception (LARC), including IUDs and subdermal implants, are the most efficacious in preventing pregnancy and are similar to the efficacy of tubal ligation and vasectomy.[17]
-Additionally, there is strong guidance that LARC should be first-line in preventing teenage pregnancy and that IUDs are safe to use in this age group.[18]
-The Contraceptive CHOICE project has studied the use of LARC and promoted its use by increasing patients' knowledge and acceptability of this form of contraception and removing financial barriers by providing the devices at no cost.[19]
-By removing these barriers, researchers found that almost two-thirds of the women screened in this study chose LARC options, including both IUDs and subdermal implants.[19]
-Therefore, it is recommended that all patients who do not have any contraindications to using IUDs should be counseled on the benefits of these devices.
-Ultimately, it is up to the patient on what form of contraception is most beneficial for them.
-After a patient decides what device they would like, the office should order the device and ensure insurance coverage and/or prior authorization for the device and placement.
+The first step in setting a patient up for success with an IUD is to provide counseling about the available contraceptive options.
+Patients should be informed that all forms of LARC, including IUDs and subdermal implants, are highly effective in preventing pregnancy, with efficacy comparable to that of tubal ligation and vasectomy.[8]
+Strong recommendations support the use of LARC as a first-line option for preventing teenage pregnancies, as IUDs are safe to use in this age group.[9]
+The Contraceptive CHOICE project has studied the use of LARC and promoted its use by increasing patients' knowledge and acceptability of this form of contraception and removing financial barriers by providing the devices at no cost.[10]
+By removing these barriers, researchers found that almost two-thirds of the women screened chose LARC options, including both IUDs and subdermal implants.[10]
+All patients who do not have any contraindications to IUDs should be counseled on the benefits of these devices.
+Ultimately, it is the patient's choice as to what form of contraception is most beneficial for her.
+Once a decision is made, the clinic should facilitate the process by ordering the device and ensuring insurance coverage or obtaining prior authorization for the device and its placement.

-After a patient decides that the IUD is the most appropriate contraception option, there are several different ways to get the patient ready for insertion.
-Prior to beginning the procedure, it is crucial to confirm a negative pregnancy test.
-First, there is the quick start method, which allows for same-day counseling and insertion, improves the rate of patient follow-through, and decreases the rate of unintended pregnancies.[20]
-However, this is not always an option when the provider is unable to confirm a negative pregnancy test because of recent unprotected sex without a current form of birth control.
-For a pregnancy test to be accurate, one of the following criteria must be met:[21]
+Before beginning the IUD placement procedure, it is crucial to confirm a negative pregnancy test.
+First, there is the quick start method, which allows for same-day counseling and insertion, improves the rate of patient follow-through, and decreases the rate of unintended pregnancies.[11]
+However, this is not always an option when the clinician is unable to confirm a negative pregnancy test due to recent unprotected sex without a current form of birth control.
+For a pregnancy test to be accurate, one of the following criteria must be met:

-• Less than seven days after the start of regular menses
+• Less than 7 days after the start of regular menses

-• No sexual intercourse since the start of the last menses
+• No sexual intercourse since the start of the last menstrual period

 • Consistently using another form of contraception reliably